-Late avail:Availability on this trip for April, May & June
+Late avail:Limited availability on this trip for the summer months

 “A 12 day small group tour, with an expert local guide, around Estonia.
 Latvia and Lithuania’s cultural and natural heritage highlights.”